pioio/ezcli/README.md

 The guiding design principles of taskcli are:
 - encapsulate complexity of managing many tasks: show only what's needed, but make it easy to reveal more.
 - make running and navigating between groups of tasks fast, but powerful.
 - make the most important tasks stand out.
-Hide the less frequently used ones
+Hide the less frequently used ones.

 `taskcli` is not only for Python project.

-It can be used for any sort of project, with Python as the glue (in stead of write-once-read-never bash "oneliners").
+It can be used for any sort of project, with Python as the glue.

 ## Basic usage overview
 `t` list all the tasks defined by the `tasks.py` in current directory (you can import tasks from other directories)